Home Insurance Building

-The Home Insurance Building was a skyscraper that stood in Chicago from 1885 to its demolition in 1931.
+The Home Insurance Building was an early skyscraper that stood in Chicago from 1885 to its demolition in 1931.
 Originally ten stories and 138 ft tall, it was designed by William Le Baron Jenney in 1884 and completed the next year.
-Two floors were added in 1891, bringing its now finished height to 180 ft.
+Two floors were added in 1891, bringing its height to 180 ft.
 It was the first tall building to be supported both inside and outside by a fireproof structural steel frame, though it also included reinforced concrete.
-It is considered the world's first skyscraper.
+It is often cited as the world's first skyscraper.

 History

-The building was designed in 1884 by Jenney for the Home Insurance Company.
+The building, located at the northeast corner of LaSalle and Adams streets, was designed in 1884 by Jenney for the Home Insurance Company.
 Construction began on May 1, 1884.

-Because of the building's unique architecture and weight-bearing frame, it is considered the world's first skyscraper.
+Because of the building's unique architecture and weight-bearing frame, it is often cited as the world's first skyscraper.
 It had 10 stories and rose to a height of 138 ft; two additional floors were added in 1891, bringing the total to 12 floors, an unprecedented height at the time.

 The building weighed one-third as much as a masonry building and city officials were so concerned they halted construction while they investigated its safety.

 Demolition and replacement

-In April 1929 the building was reported as having a 90 percent occupancy rate, compared to an occupancy rate of the surrounding financial district estimated at 96 percent or more.
-In September 1929 plans were made by Marshall Field's to construct a large office building spanning Adams, Clark, and LaSalle Streets.
+In April 1929, the building was reported as having a 90 percent occupancy rate, compared to an occupancy rate of the surrounding financial district estimated at 96 percent or more.
+In September 1929, plans were made by Marshall Field's to construct a large office building spanning Adams, Clark, and LaSalle Streets.
 This building would be constructed and opened in parts, the first part occupying the western part of the lot and the site of the Home Insurance Building.

 At least six buildings were demolished to make way for the Field Building, including the Home Insurance Building.
 In 1932, owners placed a plaque in the southwest section of the lobby reading:

 This section of the Field Building is erected on the site of the Home Insurance Building, which structure, designed and built in eighteen hundred and eighty four by the late William Le Baron Jenney, was the first high building to utilize as the basic principle of its design the method known as skeleton construction and, being a primal influence in the acceptance of this principle, was the true father of the skyscraper, 1932.